 Factor47 consists of approximately 1,000 square metres of industrial facilities, four industrial robots, two production lines and a dedicated logistics area.

-This flexibility makes it possible to test different configurations, combine manual and automated operations and adjust along the way.
-For many companies, this is crucial for learning quickly and making informed decisions before committing to full-scale production.
+This flexibility allows companies to test differentconfigurations, combine manual and automated operations and make adjustmentsalong the way.
+For many companies, this is essential for making informeddecisions before committing to full-scale production.

 In the Technology Readiness Level scale, the transition from lab to industry is often the most capital-intensive and risk-exposed phase.